baden03/annual-archive/readme.txt

 Ah yes! <a href='https://twitter.com/#!/twinpictures/'>@twinpictures</a> does the tweeting around here.

-= You know annual is not spelled 'anual' in English, right? = We do now, so yes.
-And thank you for noticing.
+= You know annual is not spelled 'anual' in English, right? = We do, yes.
+It was a typo when the plugin was registered.
+But thank you for noticing.

 = Why don't blind people skydive? =
-Scares the crap out of the seeing-eye-dogs.
+Scares the crap out of the guide dogs.

 == Screenshots ==
 1. The widget options.
 Pretty much self-explainatory.
 1. Sidebar Widget - Daily Archives
 1. Sidebar Widget - Weekly Archives